diaa/apg-workshop/_entries/05-01 mon-troubleshoot.md

 prometheus-operated                               ClusterIP   None            <none>        9090/TCP                     26d
 prometheus-prometheus-node-exporter               ClusterIP   10.41.235.18    <none>        9100/TCP                     26d
 ```
+Copy the IP address that you found on the line **prometheus-grafana** 4th column.

 #### Grafana Dashboard
 Open grafana from browser and search for postgresql dashboard for postgresql